Sign in to access your Salford customer account, or see our other accounts.

 Statutory services

-The Local Authority will provide statutory services to schools, settings and partner agencies.
+The Local Authority will also provide statutory services to schools, settings and partner agencies.
 There will be no charge for these statutory services which include:

 • The provision of Psychological Advice as part of the Education, Health and Care Plan (EHCP) assessment process, when requested by the Local Authority SEN Team.